 Shuili Snake Kiln Introduction

 Shueili Snake Kiln, located in Shueili Township, Nantou County, was established in 1927 and is one of the most well-preserved and oldest wood-fired kilns in Taiwan.
-The kiln's body stretches 31 meters in length, winding like a snake, and was an important site for firing everyday pottery in the past.
-The park integrates traditional pottery arts with tourism and leisure, allowing visitors to explore the ancient kiln and museum, appreciate the history of Nantou pottery, and engage in hands-on experiences like pottery-wheel throwing, hand-building, and painting.
-The on-site Taolin Art Gallery hosts exhibitions of works by domestic and international ceramic artists, and features unique souvenirs and pottery-themed dining, fulfilling the experience of "appreciating clay, playing with clay, and tasting clay."
-The annual Kiln God Festival is a significant local event that combines performances, craft markets, and blessing ceremonies, showcasing the cultural charm and vitality of this century-old kiln site.
+The kiln's body stretches 31 meters in length, winding like a snake, and was an important site for firing everyday pottery in the early days.
+The park integrates traditional pottery art with tourism and leisure; visitors can tour the ancient kiln and museum to appreciate the history of Nantou pottery, and also personally experience pottery-wheel throwing, hand-building, and painting.
+The on-site Taolin Art Gallery regularly exhibits works by domestic and international ceramic artists, and offers distinctive souvenirs and pottery-themed dining, fulfilling the experience of "appreciating clay, playing with clay, and tasting clay."
+The annual Kiln God Festival is a major local event that combines performances, craft markets, and blessing ceremonies, showcasing the cultural charm and vitality of this century-old kiln site.